BDC Hamburger Icon

 3. Develop your solutions.

-Once you understand the client’s goals and needs, you are prepared to brainstorm and develop the most effective and cost-effective ways to serve them.
-For example, if you are in the property management business and have become aware that a large apartment complex owner is looking for a new outside property management firm, you meet with that owner or their rep. You ask about their issues and problems and what made them unhappy with the previous management.
-These will be critical points in your solution proposal.
-[Related article: Your Guide to Creating a Small Business Marketing Plan]
+For example, if you’re in the property management business and have become aware that a large apartment complex owner is looking for a new outside property management firm, you would meet with the owner or another company representative.
+You’d ask about their issues and problems and what made them unhappy with the previous management.
+Based on their responses, you would craft custom solutions to include in your proposal.

-4. Timeline: This is where you say how quickly you can get started once the client accepts your proposal, when each of the steps you are proposing will take place and the date when the project should be complete.
+4. Timeline: The timeline states how quickly you can get started once the client accepts your proposal, when each step you’re proposing will take place and when the project should be complete.

 TipBottom line

-In addition to the content of your proposal, the way it looks makes a difference.
-An attractive graphic on the cover page can catch the eye of the client, and high-quality images, charts and layout make your proposal easier to read and more compelling.
-A well-designed proposal also tells the client that your business is professional and that you took your interaction with them seriously.
-You can use a business proposal template or software, or you can engage the services of a graphic designer to make your proposal look its best.
+The design of your proposal also makes a difference.
+An attractive graphic on the cover page can catch the recipient’s eye, and high-quality images, colorful charts and a smart layout make your proposal easier to read and more compelling.
+A well-designed proposal also signals to the client that your business is professional and that you’re taking this opportunity seriously.

 Did You Know?Did you know

-How to write different types of business proposal letters
+How to write business proposal letters

-Business proposal solicitation letter
+Unsolicited business proposal letter

-A business proposal solicitation letter sets the stage for an unsolicited business proposal and is a formal and much more dignified cold call or cold email.
-You are trying to drum up business by introducing yourself to potential clients who may or may not have heard of you before.
-The letter should, of course, be business formal and impeccable in grammar and style.
-Here are some pointers:
+This kind of business proposal letter sets the stage for an unsolicited business proposal and is a formal and much more dignified version of a cold call or cold email.
+You’re trying to drum up business by introducing yourself to potential clients who may or may not have heard of you.
+The letter should be business formal and have impeccable grammar and style.

 1. Find out who the decision-maker is before you write the letter.
 It should be addressed to that individual.

 2. Your opening paragraph should catch their attention quickly.
-The potential to lower their costs will usually do the trick, so tell them that you can save them money and/or make their operations more cost-efficient.
+The potential to lower their costs will usually do the trick, so tell them you can save them money and/or make their operations more cost-efficient.

-Business proposal cover letter
+Solicited business proposal letter

-Once you have written the business proposal, it is time to send it to the client.
-Even when the client is expecting to receive it, you should still include a cover letter as an introduction.
+Even when the client is expecting to receive your proposal, you should include a cover letter as an introduction.
 If the client has issued an RFP or specifically asked you for a proposal, refer to this and express thanks for the opportunity.
-Let the client know that you have the ability, expertise, experience and creativity to successfully solve their problem.
-Throw in a few examples, such as how many years you’ve been in business, similar problems you have solved for other companies in the industry and how long clients tend to use your services.
+Let the client know you have the ability, expertise, experience and creativity to successfully solve their problem.

-Finally, tell them that the proposal is enclosed or attached, and encourage them to reach out to you if they have any questions.
+Throw in a few details, such as how many years you’ve been in business, similar problems you have solved for other companies in the industry and how long clients tend to use your services.
+Finally, tell them the proposal is enclosed or attached, and encourage them to reach out to you if they have any questions.

-Chad Brooks contributed to the writing and research in this article.
+Skye Schooley and Chad Brooks contributed to this article.

 author image